adryanfrey/company-research/README.md

 Your solution should showcase your ability to:
 - Write clean, maintainable, and well-documented code.
-- Develop a high-quality and user-friendly interface following design principles.
+- Develop a high-quality and user-friendly interface following our design language.
 - Implement efficient logical structures and data handling.

 ## Tasks

 ### 1. UI Improvements
-- Improve the look and feel of the provided UI and follow the visual style of the [Venta AI application](https://app.getventa.ai) (a login is not possible; however, we provide video walkthroughs on our [website](https://www.getventa.ai))
+- Improve the look and feel of the provided UI and follow the visual style of the [Venta AI application](https://app.getventa.ai) (a login is not possible)
 - Add validation of user input (valid website URL and at least one question entered)
 - Use the [Mantine component library](https://mantine.dev)

 ### 2. Research Tool
 - Implement the **basic** functionality of the provided mock function
 - Your function should retrieve the content of the url provided by the user.
+- You may want to use OpenAI's [WebSearch Tool](https://platform.openai.com/docs/guides/tools-web-search?api-mode=responses).
 - Your function should then call an OpenAI model (such as GPT-4.1-mini) and retrieve the answer to the user's question
 > Please be aware that this can be quite a rabbit hole.
 It's okay to keep things simple here and it's fine if there are some edge cases remaining that are not handled.
 Ideally you are aware of them and can tell us about the limitations of your solution